meutraa/mm/README.md

 of this README.

-If you do not want a gitlab account but have problems or suggestions, send an email to my gmail address: bendypauldron
+If you do not want a gitlab account but have problems or suggestions, send an email to git at lost dot host

 ### Features
-* Less than 250 lines of code.
+* Around 250 lines of code.
 * Sending messages through named pipes.
-* Online presence & typing notifications.
+* Online presence & sending typing notifications.
-* List of new messages (file paths) written to stdout.

 ### Install (or update)
 ```shell